MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 ### Adding changes

-All changes to the interface are made by targetting the same dictionary object and usually have the following structure:
+All changes to the interface are made by targeting the same dictionary object and usually have the following structure:

 ```json
 {